aephil/WeLD/README.md

 Run the http server with the command `npm start`

 ## Unit tests
-Unit tests for key bits of code should be put index `tests/someDirectory/testFileNumberOne.test.js`.
+Unit tests for key bits of code should be put in the `test` directory, for example `tests/someDirectory/testFileNumberOne.test.js`.
 To run the tests, run `npm test` from your terminal.
 If the source code has changed since it was last transpiled,